Tiny Life Consulting

 Rub the prongs on the male plug with fine grit sandpaper or steel wool.
 Coat the connections with a fine layer of dielectric grease.

-You probably won’t need to clean a female outlet, since keeping the connector on the RV park pedestal clean is the responsibility of the park owners.
-However, if you have an outlet installed at your home or you are cleaning an extension cord, you might need to clean a socket end.
+You probably won’t need to clean a female outlet on the RV parks electrical pedestal since the park owners are responsible for keeping the connector on their pedestal clean.
+However, if you have an RV outlet installed at your home or you are using your own 30 or 50 Amp RV extension cord, you might need to clean the receptacle end occasionally.

 Since this part of the process is a little more difficult, you’ll need the right tool to get in there and effect the cleaning.